The intelligence layer for your AI API stack

 Solo Developers

-Running Cline, Claude Code, or Kilo Code on a single API key? onWatch tracks your burn rate across Anthropic, Synthetic, and Z.ai so you never get throttled mid-task.
+Running Cline, Claude Code, or Kilo Code on a single API key? onWatch tracks your burn rate across Anthropic, Synthetic, Z.ai, Codex, and GitHub Copilot so you never get throttled mid-task.

 Teams Sharing API Keys